GRANT-KOHRS RANCH AND SUPERFUND

 In 2000, the Department of the Interior (DOI) began technical studies to characterize the site and to determine whether injury had occurred to resources under its trusteeship.
 This activity resulted in the generation of a substantial body of site-specific data related to the nature and extent of contamination, river geomorphology, pathways of contaminant migration, phytotoxicity, microbial respiration, and vegetation changes at Grant-Kohrs Ranch NHS and BLM lands.
 In July 2002, DOI released this data to the public through EPA's Administrative Record in Helena.
 Natural Resource Injuries on NPS and BLM lands are summarized in the May 2002 "Injury Report".

 In early 2008, the U.S. Department of Justice (on behalf of DOI and EPA), the State of Montana, and the Atlantic Richfield Company (the Site responsible party) signed a Consent Decree to facilitate implementation of site cleanup and restoration activities.
 A Federal Restoration Plan was included as an attachment to the Consent Decree.
-These documents can be accessed by clicking the appropriate link below.
+These documents can be requested by email.

 Notice for the Clark Fork River Operable Unit Consent Decree was published in the Federal Register on February 12, 2008, beginning a 60-day public review period.